JetBrains/kotlin-multiplatform-dev-docs/topics/tools/fleet.md

 Since the `ContentView.swift` file is already open, you can explore Fleet support for editing Swift code:

 1. Add a new function to the `ComposeView` type.
-Fleet will provide all of the expected coding assistance:
+Fleet will provide all the expected coding assistance:

    ```swift
    struct ComposeView: UIViewControllerRepresentable {